Hugues Mulliez

 Hugues Stephane Bernard Mulliez (born 7 August 1975) is a French business entrepreneur.
-He is presently Group Chairman at Telecel Group and the person in charge of its M-commerce service.
-He is former founder of Net Player Games, founder and Chairman of Youg's, President and CEO of Surcouf and founder of Progressy société.
+He is the former founder of Net Player Games, founder and Chairman of Youg's, President and CEO of Surcouf, and founder of Progressy société.

 Personal life

 Hugues Mulliez was born in Paris, France, on 7 August 1975.
 He is the son of Stéphane Mulliez, creator of Picwic, the grand-nephew of the Auchan group's northern founder, Gérard Mulliez, and the grandson of Francis Mulliez who participated in the establishment of the AFM association.
 The Mulliez Family Association (AFM) was created in 1955.
-Its goal was to maintain patriarch's heritage intact and distribute it to 11 children in an equitable manner.
+Its goal was to maintain a patriarchal heritage intact and distribute it to 11 children in an equitable manner.

 The Mulliez group brings together retail chains in the large food retail, fast food, fashion and sports sectors in France.
 Auchan, Kiloutou, Decathlon, Leroy Merlin, Kiabi, Flunch, are some of the companies controlled by The Mulliez Family Association.

+2019 boating accident and legal proceedings

 Hugues Mulliez was charged with manslaughter after admitting to being at the helm of his boat as it collided with a Greek fishing boat with three people aboard on August 9, 2019 off the luxurious Peloponnese resort of Porto Heli, 170 miles southwest of Athens.
 Two people were killed and one was seriously injured in the accident.

-Hugues Mulliez presently lives in Belgium.
+It took Mulliez 13 hours to turn himself in to port authorities in Porto Heli.

+On September 27, 2024 he was convicted of "negligent homicide" and "dangerous intervention by means of a vessel" by the Nafplio criminal court.
+His sentence was set at six years suspended imprisonment.
+His greek lawyer lodged an appeal.

+Pending the appeal hearing, the date of which has not yet been set, the initial bond of €50,000 was reduced to €30,000.
+The court also upheld Mulliez's obligation to report once a month to the Greek embassy in Belgium, his place of residence, according to his entourage.